shyamkarla/guide-intro-to-angular/tutorial/03-setup-scopes.md

 </script>
 ```

-See how the function name is the same as the `ng-controller`s value?
+See how the function name is the same as the `ng-controller's` value?
 Angular will be looking for a function with this name in our JavaScript so that it can act as a Controller.
 Nifty stuff!

 Below's the final version: